 - allow water-dependent animals (like fish) to move throughout the river system.

 The health of the river system is directly related to the ongoing viability of the region.

-Long Term Water Plans focus on achieving environmental outcomes using a share of water set aside in rivers and dams, along with water set aside for other flows, to support system health.
-At the same time the Department of Planning, Industry and Environment – Water has developed a Draft NSW Border Rivers Surface Water Resource Plan which addresses water sharing arrangements for all water users within the catchment.
+Long-term water plans focus on achieving environmental outcomes using a share of water set aside in rivers and dams, along with water set aside for other flows, to support system health.
+At the same time the Department of Planning and Environment – Water has developed a NSW Border Rivers Surface Water Resource Plan which addresses water sharing arrangements for all water users within the catchment.